-The primary difference between veterinary ultrasound and medical ultrasound lies in the intended application and the species being examined.
+The primary difference between Veterinary ultrasound and medical ultrasound lies in the intended application and the species being examined.
 However, the underlying technology and principles are largely the same.
 Here’s a breakdown of the key differences and similarities:

 1. Purpose and Use